boldflight/BibleConverter/test_EPUB/output/lev.md

 ### The Grain Offering of the Common Person

 [14] “‘This is the law of the grain offering.
-The sons of Aaron are to present it before the Lord in front of the altar, [15] and the priest must take up with his hand some of the choice wheat flour of the grain offering and some of its olive oil, and all of the frankincense that is on the grain offering, and he must offer its memorial portion up in smoke on the altar as a soothing aroma to the Lord.
+The sons of Aaron are to present it before the **Lord** in front of the altar, [15] and the priest must take up with his hand some of the choice wheat flour of the grain offering and some of its olive oil, and all of the frankincense that is on the grain offering, and he must offer its memorial portion up in smoke on the altar as a soothing aroma to the **Lord**.
 [16] Aaron and his sons are to eat what is left over from it.
 It must be eaten unleavened in a holy place; they are to eat it in the courtyard of the Meeting Tent.
 [17] It must not be baked with yeast.
 I have given it as their portion from my gifts.
 It is most holy, like the sin offering and the guilt offering.
 [18] Every male among the sons of Aaron may eat it.
-It is a perpetual allotted portion throughout your generations from the gifts of the Lord.
+It is a perpetual allotted portion throughout your generations from the gifts of the **Lord**.
 Anyone who touches these gifts must be holy.’”

 ### The Grain Offering of the Priests

-[19] Then the Lord spoke to Moses:
+[19] Then the **Lord** spoke to Moses:
-[20] “This is the offering of Aaron and his sons which they must present to the Lord on the day when he is anointed: a tenth of an ephah of choice wheat flour as a continual grain offering, half of it in the morning and half of it in the evening.
+[20] “This is the offering of Aaron and his sons which they must present to the **Lord** on the day when he is anointed: a tenth of an ephah of choice wheat flour as a continual grain offering, half of it in the morning and half of it in the evening.
-[21] It must be made with olive oil on a griddle and you must bring it well soaked, so you must present a grain offering of broken pieces as a soothing aroma to the Lord.
+[21] It must be made with olive oil on a griddle and you must bring it well soaked, so you must present a grain offering of broken pieces as a soothing aroma to the **Lord**.
 [22] The high priest who succeeds him from among his sons must do it.
-It is a perpetual statute; it must be offered up in smoke as a whole offering to the Lord.
+It is a perpetual statute; it must be offered up in smoke as a whole offering to the **Lord**.
 [23] Every grain offering of a priest must be a whole offering; it must not be eaten.”

 ### The Sin Offering

-[24] Then the Lord spoke to Moses:
+[24] Then the **Lord** spoke to Moses:
 [25] “Tell Aaron and his sons, ‘This is the law of the sin offering.
-In the place where the burnt offering is slaughtered the sin offering must be slaughtered before the Lord.
+In the place where the burnt offering is slaughtered the sin offering must be slaughtered before the **Lord**.
 It is most holy.
 [26] The priest who offers it for sin is to eat it.
 It must be eaten in a holy place, in the courtyard of the Meeting Tent.
 [27] Anyone who touches its meat must be holy, and whoever spatters some of its blood on a garment must wash whatever he spatters it on in a holy place.
 [28] Any clay vessel it is boiled in must be broken, and if it was boiled in a bronze vessel, then that vessel must be rubbed out and rinsed in water.